 Interior changes in commercial spaces must account for how customers move through the space to enhance accessibility and convenience while ensuring compliance with DM requirements, such as safety standards outlined in Local Order No. (3) of 1999 and related administrative solutions.

 Additionally, No Obligation Certificates (NOC), such as building management, developer, Dubai Civil Defence, MEP, health/safety NOCs, are mandatory for commercial projects, and applications cannot proceed without them.
-In addition, zoning rules, including public access and parking, are essential requirements for obtaining DM approval.
+In addition, zoning rules, including public access and parking, are essential requirements for obtaining DM approval, as missing any of these critical components is precisely why Modification Approvals Get Rejected.

 Interior changes in Residential properties, such as villas and apartments, include restrictions on facade changes, balcony enclosures, or structural alterations to maintain uniformity, safety, and community standards.